Topics

 December 2022

 Session Summary: Apprenticeship programs create a foundation for strong, effective workforce development programs.
-The ability to build and sustain these programs requires strong labor-management partnerships, or, in the case of nonunion agencies, ongoing involvement of, and management engagement with, the frontline workforce.
-In this session, panelists from a diverse group of transit agencies presented examples of challenges met and lessons learned as they designed and implemented their apprenticeship programs.
+The ability to build and maintain these programs requires strong labor-management partnerships, or, in the case of nonunion agencies, ongoing involvement of, and management engagement with, the frontline workforce.
+In this session, panelists from transit agencies presented examples of challenges met and lessons learned as they designed and implemented their apprenticeship programs.
 Attendees heard how apprenticeship can support a variety of frontline transit occupations and the benefits that apprenticeship offers.

 Moderator